iqmo-org/nbappinator/readme.md

 nbappinator provides an opinionated model for adding apps consisting of interaction widgets, such as buttons and dropdowns, along with display widgets including charts and grid / dataframe rendering.

+A secondary goal is to make it easy to swap UI extensions, support different deployment environments, and insulate the developer from implementation decisions relating to web technologies.

 By creating a TabbedUiModel, you can easily add new display widgets to each page/tab, and set interactions as function calls for each action.

 # Foundation

 nbappinator builds on a few great projects that provide useful building blocks in Jupyter, which themselves build on other great web technologies.
+Yet, nbappinator is intended to be implementation agnostic - a core goal is to allow any of these components to be swapped out.

 - [ipyvuetify](https://ipyvuetify.readthedocs.io/en/latest/): Provides the underlying UI widgets, bringing modern VUE components to Jupyter.
 - [ipyaggrid](https://github.com/widgetti/ipyaggrid): Wraps the excellent [AG Grid](https://ag-grid.com/) javascript grid library.
 AG Grid provides some great enterprise features too.